Burning of Colón: Incident

-Colon burned for days and the American garrison withdrew without doing much to save the city.
+Colón burned for days and the American garrison withdrew without doing much to save the city.
 United States citizens were also evacuated along with other foreign nationals.
-The American government responded to the incident by sending men to occupy both Colon, for a second time, and the city of Panama.
-There were no American casualties but between the Panamanians and the Colombians, eighteen people were killed and many more were wounded in action or hurt by the fire.
+The American government responded to the incident by sending men to occupy both Colón, for a second time, and the city of Panama.
+There were no American casualties but between the Panamanians and the Colombians, eighteen people were killed and many more were wounded in action or in the fire.

+In response to the American intervention, Chile sent the protected cruiser Esmeralda to Panama City, arriving on April 28.
+The Esmeralda's captain was ordered to stop by any means an eventual annexation of Panama by the United States.
+According to a U.S. publication in August 1885, right after the Panama events, "[The Esmeralda] could destroy our whole navy, ship by ship and never be touched once."
+By the time the Esmeralda arrived to Panama, however, the conflict had already been resolved as the United States withdrew from Panama and the Colombian government retook control of the city on April 30th.